A BEAUTY THAT DOESN'T BREAK

 This is not unlike the common Khmer interpretation of Moni Mekhala and Ream Eyso.
 And, although it may be impossible to identify the exact time and place of origin of the Neang Chan story, or that of Moni Mekhala Ream Eyso for that matter, the history of cross-cultural trade which brought Hindu and Buddhist literature and culture to Cambodia, where it mixed with or sometimes served as superficial shells for local Khmer deities, ritual beliefs, and ways of being, best explains the story and dance drama as we know it today.

 In fact, at the temple of Banteay Chhmar, a defaced female figure—as suggested by her gently pronounced bosom, slender frame, and spade-shaped crown outline—is seen seated on a throne-bearing naga, carrying, as if saving, a woman in her arms.
 Is this image, featured at a temple dominated by tantric Buddhist imagery, the earliest surviving Khmer depiction of Moni Mekhala?
 It is inconclusive to say.
-At the very least, we are faced with a feminine deity of the waters and seas, for whom the naga, makara, and other creatures are vehicles and subjects.
+However, the serpent-vehicle-servant would prove a precursor to Middle Khmer descriptions of the goddess in the Reamker, the posture of the smaller figure and At the very least, we are faced with a feminine deity of the waters and seas, for whom the naga, makara, and other creatures are vehicles and subjects.

 Naga-riding deity with woman in arms at Banteay Chhmar, whose pronounced bosom, slender frame, and spade-shaped crown suggests a female figure.
 Photo: Prumsodun Ok.